What is a speech pathologist?

 We treat all plan options the same – whether clients are self-managed, plan-managed or NDIA managed.
 To provide the best possible service, we offer flexible arrangements.
 We involve clients and carers in the decision-making process at every step of the way, ensuring they get the most from their NDIS plan.

-Download the speech pathology info sheet
+Download the speech pathology factsheet

 Why would you need speech pathology services as part of your NDIS plan?